REST AND SLEEP -

 These are excellent because they do not interfere with body chemistry to any significant degree.
 For this reason, they can be used safely at any time.

-Milk near bedtime.
+C. Milk near bedtime.
 An old sleep remedy is a small cup of warm milk.
-Milk is high in tryptophan, calcium and has some magnesium.
+Milk is high in tryptophan and calcium.
 This works well for many people and does not harm the body, as can the sleep-inducing drugs.
-L-tryptophan or its precursor, 5-htp may also be used by themselves.
-These are also very safe and helpful for many people.
+L-tryptophan or its precursor, 5-htp, may also be used by themselves.
+These are safe and help some people.

 F. Somewhat Less Recommended Sleep Remedies.
 Copper toxicity is a very common cause for sleep difficulties.
 Symptoms also include headaches, acne, rashes, premenstrual tension in young women and emotional ups and downs.